-The Trust is a company limied by guarantee.
-The Members of the Company are named on page 1.
-In the event of the Trust being would up, the liability in respect of the guarantee is limited to £10 per Member.
+The Academy Trust is a Company limited by guarantee.
+The Members are noted on page 1.
+In the event of the Academy Trust being wound up, the liability in respect of the guarantee is limited to £10 per Member.

-The Trust's registered office is Church Road, Henlow, Bedfordshire, SG16 6AN.
+The Registered Office is Church Road, Henlow, Bedfordshire, SG16 6AN.

-1.3 Prior Year Restatement
+1.3 Fund accounting